 Students work their way through a comprehensive course in the study of grammar, spelling and vocabulary.
 Alongside, they learn essay skills, read poetry and novels critically, address different types of writing and develop presentation and public speaking skills.
 In addition, EAL students at Worth are also taught about British tradition and about life and culture in modern Britain.
 Besides the EAL course, the department offers preparation for the Cambridge First (CIE), an internationally recognised qualification set by the Cambridge Board.
 Students who wish to take this exam may do so in Year 9 and Year 10.
 The exam fees are charged separately and paid directly to the exam board.
 Please note, the First Certificate classes will run depending on student numbers.
 However, exam preparation can also be given on a one-to-one basis.

 EAL lessons are a condition of entry based on the results of entrance tests.
 The level of EAL support required is assessed during the entry procedure.
 The School, however, retains the right to increase the level of support, if necessary, when students are re-assessed later in the academic year.
 Parents will be notified if this is the case.
 EAL provision is reviewed annually.
 Charges include all materials required for the course.

-Please note, due to timetabling limitations, EAL cannot be combined with Latin and Modern Foreign Languages.
+Please note, due to timetabling limitations, it might not always be possible to combine EAL with Latin or Modern Foreign Languages.